The signs in the gym locker room are clear: Picture taking in the men’s room is strictly prohibited. Please inform the front desk of violations.

 Are you a part of the net worth nudist colony?
 What’s it like sharing your financial nude selfie for the world to see?

 Featured photo via Pixabay CC0 Public Domain.
-Minor alteration.
+Bad alteration by RBD.